wplandingkit/docs/php-api.md

 if the domain is found otherwise it will return `NULL`.
 You can pass this function one of the following:

 1. The domain post ID.
-1. The domain host name. e.g; _mydomain.com_
+1. The domain host name. e.g; `mydomain.com`.
-1. A full URL containing the domain host name. e.g; _http://mydomain.com/some/path_
+1. A full URL containing the domain host name. e.g; `http://mydomain.com/some/path`.
     - In this case, the host name will be extracted from the URL.
 All other elements of the URL will be ignored.

 **Note:** The most efficient lookup is achieved using the post ID so use that if/when possible.